GSG-CA/learn-destructuring/README.md

 const total = calculateTotal({ tax: 0.2, subtotal: 100, tip: 10 });
 console.log(total); // 130
 ```

-See how we don't have to worry about the order we pass the parameters in?
-It also makes the function self-documenting and it's easier to remember what values you're passing when you call the function.

 React components similarly take a single argument (props), so this pattern is used a lot there: